ICB-DCM/pyPESTO/CONTRIBUTE.rst

 --------------

 For automatic continuous integration testing, we use GitHub Actions.
-All tests are run there on pull requests and required to pass.
+All tests are run there on pull requests and are required to pass.
 The configuration is specified in ``.github/workflows/ci.yml``.

 Documentation